 According to Psychology Today, researchers have found that dogs have 20/75 vision compared to humans with normal 20/20 vision.
 This means that an object a dog can barely recognize at 20 feet away is clear enough for a person with normal vision to identify at a distance of 75 feet.

 Fortunately, Doggles, a leading manufacturer of dog eyewear, offers prescription dog glasses for pups of any size.
 The company says their corrective lenses have helped dogs who previously missed their mark on agility courses but now can pass.
-To get eye sight-correcting Doggles, you’ll need a prescription from your vet or a vet ophthalmologist.
+To get eye sight-correcting Doggles, you’ll need a prescription from your vet or a veterinary ophthalmologist.
 An autorefractor machine is used to determine the prescription strength, and the process is similar to finding the prescriptive strength of lenses for very small children.

 Learn more about how to get Doggles prescription glasses on their website.